LBCrion/sfwbar/doc/sfwbar.rst

 ===========
 **SFWBar** is a taskbar for wayland compositors.
 Originally written for Sway, it should work with any compositor supporting layer-shell protocol.
-SFWBar assists in handling of floating windows on a sway desktop.
-It provdes a taskbar, a pager and a task switcher, implements a window placement policy and facilitates monitoring of system files via a set of widgets linked to data exposed in system files.
-SFWBar can work with any wayland compositor supporting layer shell protocol, but window handling functionality relies on i3/sway IPC.
+SFWBar assists in handling of floating windows on a wayland desktop.
+It provdes a taskbar, a pager and a task switcher, a tray (using a status notifier item protocol), implements a window placement policy and facilitates display of data extracted from ssytem files using a set of widgets.
-Taskbar requires either sway or wlr-foreign-toplevel protocol support.
+SFWBar can work with any wayland compositor supporting layer shell protocol, but some functionality relies on presence of i3/sway IPC.
-Placement, pager and window switcher require sway.
+Taskbar and switcher require either sway or wlr-foreign-toplevel protocol support.
+Placer and  pager require sway.

 USAGE
 =====